Assessment literacy is an essential skill for effective teaching. It requires individual teachers to:

 In short, assessment literacy helps teachers recognise quality assessment practices that are student-focused and provide valuable and reliable information to improve student learning.
 Aspects of assessment literacy can be divided into three timeframes: before, during and after the assessment.

 Before the assessment

 Ensure learning intentions are clear to students so they understand the goal and the language in which they are expressed.
 Students need opportunities to apply the knowledge and practise the skills they are learning.
-Ongoing feedback (by teacher, peer and self-reflection) communicates how learning is progressing using success criteria which students understand.
-Feedback names gaps in learning and identifies strategies and interventions (for teachers and students) which can move learning forward.
+Ongoing feedback (by teacher, peer and self-reflection) communicates how learning is progressing using success criteria that students understand.
+Feedback names gaps in learning and identifies strategies and interventions (for teachers and students) that can move learning forward.

 If a formal assessment is planned in addition to ongoing assessment opportunities, the teacher will make choices from the array of available options.
 The specifications for the chosen activity must be checked so all aspects are accessible for students, are aligned to outcomes and learning intentions, and so progress will be measured in ways which are valid, reliable and fair.